tangigouez/Data-Analytics-Projects/README.md

 # dataset_analysis_projects
-You will find in this repository some of my works on Datasets downloaded from Kaggle and other sources.
-This repo is aimed to publish the projects I realized in the course of my training to process Data Analysis on large Datasets with Python.
+This repo is aimed to publish the projects I realized in the course of my training to process Data Analysis on large Datasets with Python (Datasets downloaded from Kaggle and other sources).

-Each project is focused on testing skills that I have learned through online courses such as Data Cleaning, Using Dataframes or Data visualisation for example.
+Each project is focused on testing skills that I have learned through online courses.

 You will find below the list of my projects, as well as the details of the skills I have used on each of them :